 These unaudited condensed consolidated interim financial statements are prepared in accordance with International Accounting Standard ("IAS") 34 - Interim Financial Reporting under International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
 These condensed consolidated interim financial statements follow the same accounting policies and methods of application as the most recent annual consolidated financial statements of the Company, except for the accounting policies, which have changed as a result of the adoption of new and revised standards and interpretations, which are effective January 1, 2020.
-These condensed consolidated interim financial statements.
+These condensed consolidated interim financial statements do not contain all of the financial information required for full annual financial statements.
 Accordingly, these condensed consolidated interim financial statements should be read in conjunction with the Company's December 31, 2019 annual consolidated financial statements, which were prepared in accordance with IFRS as issued by the IASB.